infobozk/Hybrid-DNS/readme.md

 ![](https://github.com/infobozk/Hybrid-DNS/blob/17e6bddf2374d965d9380d1ea92370eeecbe31a9/images/HybridDNS-4.png)
 ![](https://github.com/infobozk/Hybrid-DNS/blob/91532108477e49b2214e594e90ced4334f0e6f06/images/DNSFlow-4.png)

-This setup also removes the need for having IaaS infrastructure in Azure and was mostly used by organisations under special circumstances (e.g. Azure Private DNS Resolver was not avail).
-Azure-hosted resources are able to perform DNS-queries using the DNS Private Zones and interal Azure DNS service.
+This setup also removes the need for having IaaS infrastructure in Azure and was mostly used by organizations under special circumstances (e.g., Azure Private DNS Resolver was not avail).
+Azure-hosted resources can perform DNS-queries using the DNS Private Zones and internal Azure DNS service.
 This also comes with the upside of having automatic registration/deregistration of resources inside of Azure (at time of writing limited to the primary IP on the NIC).

-A potential disadvantage of this scenario is the name resolution between on-premise and Azure resources.
+A potential disadvantage of this scenario is the name resolution between on-premises and Azure resources.
 Out of the box this will not be working.
 Two solutions for this problem:

-- Manually keeping the  DNS-environments in sync with the Azure Private Zone, anytime a resource is deployed/modified on-premise that particular change will need to be done on the DNS Private Zone.
+- Manually keeping the DNS-environments in sync with the Azure Private Zone, anytime a resource is deployed/modified on-premises that change will need to be done on the DNS Private Zone.
 Similarly, when changes are made on the Azure side, this would need to be set on the local DNS servers.

-- Having an automated method (like a script) to keep the DNS Private Zone and local DNS servers in sync, eliminating the need for manual labor.
+- Having an automated method (like a script) to keep the DNS Private Zone and local DNS servers in sync, eliminating the need for manual operations.

-- This setup is not common and offers very limited benefits compared to the other solutions, it should be viewed as a possible alternative if the other solutions do not meet the requirements and this does.
+- This setup is not common and offers very limited benefits compared to the other solutions, it should be viewed as a possible alternative if the other solutions do not meet the requirements.

 # Summary
 The solutions described are just some of the options available to us, but at the same time also the more commonly used.
 It is important to note that the cloud is ever-evolving, best-practices and recommendations change over time.
 Keep this in mind when using this or any other guideline.